 Nairobi headquartered Africa’s Talking, announced in April that it had raised US $8.6 Million Series A round of funding.
 IFC Venture Capital led the round in which Orange Digital Ventures and Social Capital participated.

-The company is channeling the funds to building a studio to recruit and support engineers, as well as to expand and continue with product development.
+The company is channelling the funds to building a studio to recruit and support engineers, as well as to expand and continue with product development.

 Africa’s talking has been operating in 6 African countries; Kenya, Uganda, Nigeria, Malawi, Tanzania, and Rwanda; and is now looking to further move into West Africa.